 When an object impacts on a clamped plate perpendicularly to its plane, a pattern of cracks may develop with a characteristic radial geometry.
-The understanding of this phenomenon requires the description of the interaction of bending and stretching waves with crack propagation (Vermorel et al. 2009; Villermaux and Vandenberghe 2013).
-In a quasistatic version (Vermorel et al. 2010), a cone is pushed perpendicularly through a plate, and the evolution of a pattern of radial cracks is observed.
+The understanding of this phenomenon requires the description of the interaction of bending and stretching waves with crack propagation.
+In a quasistatic version [68], a cone is pushed perpendicularly through a plate, and the evolution of a pattern of radial cracks is observed.
 Here in most cases the symmetry imposes radial crack path propagation, and the question is really to predict the number of cracks.
-Assuming a number n of cracks, and using estimates of the elastic energy similar to Eq.
-(20), Griffith's criterion was applied to determine the equilibrium position of cracks, and therefore the total energy.
-The optimal number n which minimizes the total energy of the system is a function of G_c/Ew , where w is now the local radius of the cone.
-In the experiments, the value of this nondimensional number is small, and in practice the optimal number of crack is always close to 4, and hardly reaches 5 for large values of the non dimensional values of G_c/Ew .
+Assuming a number n of cracks, and using estimates of the elastic energy similar to equation (1.19), Griffith's criterion was applied to determine the equilibrium position of cracks, and therefore the total energy.
+The optimal number n which minimizes the total energy of the system is a function of $G_c/Ew$ , where w is now the local radius of the cone.
+In the experiments, the value of this non-dimensional number is small, and in practice the optimal number of crack is always close to 4, and hardly reaches 5 for very large values of the non dimensional values of $G_c/Ew$ .

 It is interesting to compare this prediction with the inextensible fabric model, where elasticity is neglected.
-Geometry shows that for n radial cracks, the length of the cracks is just $w/\cos(\pi/n)$ and the energy to minimize is simply the fracture energy $G_c t wn/\cos(\pi/n)$ which has a minimum for n = 4.
+Geometry shows that for n radial cracks, the length of the cracks is just $w/\cos(\pi/n)$ and the energy to minimize is simply the fracture energy $G_c twn/\cos(\pi/n)$ which has a minimum for n = 4.
 The inextensible fabric model therefore gives a good estimate of the optimal crack pattern.

-However in experiments starting from a random distribution of cracks, the system evolves most of the time towards a radial crack pattern with 4-11 cracks, because of energy barriers preventing the evolution of the number of cracks towards the optimal number.
-The authors also report the observation of multiple spiraling branches (Vermorel 2010), which are certainly collaborative version of the pushed spirals reported in Romero (2010).
+Starting from a random distribution of cracks, the system evolves most of the time towards a radial crack pattern with 4 to 11 cracks, because of energy barrier preventing the evolution of the number of cracks towards the optimal number.
+However sometimes multiple spiraling branches are observed [69], which are certainly collaborative version of the pushed spirals reported in [49].

 It would be interesting to compare their pitch to predictions of the inextensible fabric model including multiple cracks.

-4.3 Conclusion on elastic effects
+1.4.3 Conclusion on elastic effects

-A complete understanding of tearing should include thin plate elasticity: bending and stretching effects should be included together with the geometrical non-linearities (the only ingredient in the inextensible fabric limit).
-But such a complete description is difficult from an analytical point of view, except in some isolated cases.
+A complete understanding of tearing should include thin plate elasticity : bending and stretching effects should be included together with the geometrical non-linearities (the only ingredient in the inextensible fabric limit).
+But such a complete description is very difficult from an analytical point of view, except in some isolated cases.

-In the pushing case, stretching energy seems to dominate over bending energy, and deflects the cracks from the inextensible fabric model trajectory outwards by an angle $\theta \sim (G_c/Ew)^{1/3}$.
+In the pushing case, stretching energy seems to dominate over bending energy, and deflects the cracks from the inextensible fabric model trajectory outwards by an angle $\theta \sim (G_c/Ew)^{1/3}$ .
 This is because for a given indentation, the elastic energy decreases with inter-crack distance w, and therefore can be released when the cracks move away from each other.
-The inextensible fabric model predictions are valid when $\theta \ll 1$ or equivalently when and we recover here the condition of (2) which ensures that stretching energy can be neglected.
-This condition can be rewritten using the charateristic lengthscale l_E .
-Large systems compared to this lengthscale l_E can be considered almost inextensible.
+The inextensible fabric model predictions are valid when $\theta \ll 1$ or equivalently when and we recover here the condition of (1.3) which ensures that stretching energy can be neglected.
+This condition can be rewritten using the characteristic lengthscale $l_E$ .
+Large systems compared to this lengthscale $l_E$ can be considered almost inextensible.